A practical guide to building a Confluence ChatGPT in 2026

 -

-DIY / API Usage: If you build it yourself, you’re paying a provider like OpenAI directly for API calls.
-This pay-as-you-go model is totally unpredictable and can get very expensive as more people use it, not to mention the hidden cost of developer salaries.
+DIY / API Usage: If you build it yourself, you're paying a provider like OpenAI directly for API calls.
+This pay-as-you-go model offers flexibility depending on how much your team uses the tool.

 -

 eesel AI: The pricing for eesel AI is designed to be straightforward.
-Plans are a flat monthly fee for a certain number of AI interactions.
-There are no per-user fees and no per-resolution fees, which means your bill won’t suddenly jump just because you had a busy month.
+Plans are a flat monthly fee for a certain number of AI interactions, which provides high predictability for your budget.

 Here's a quick comparison to make it clearer: